Despacito: Original version

+According to the song's producers, singer and songwriter Chris Brown (pictured) served as the inspiration for the track's sound.

 The lyrics of "Despacito" were written in late 2015 in Luis Fonsi's house in Miami because he wanted to record a "swinging song" for his new album after two years without releasing new music.
-He woke up mulling about "a song called 'Despacito and invited Brazilian-Panamanian singer and songwriter Erika Ender to a songwriting session.
+He said that he woke up mulling about "a song called 'Despacito, and invited Brazilian-Panamanian singer and songwriter Erika Ender to a songwriting session.
 Fonsi co-wrote the song on a Gibson Emmylou Harris guitar.
 He originally composed it as a cumbia and pop song with lyrics written as a ballad, but decided to give it an "urban injection" and sent a demo to reggaeton artist Daddy Yankee.
 They recorded the song at Noisematch Studios in Miami in late 2016.
-Daddy Yankee improvised his verse in a corner of the studio's control room while thinking about his father playing bongos and wrote the post-chorus.
+Daddy Yankee improvised his verse in a corner of the studio's control room, later saying that he was thinking about his father playing bongos, and also wrote the post-chorus.
 It was produced by Mauricio Rengifo and Andrés Torres; the former is known as a member of Colombian pop duo Cali y El Dandee and the latter is known for previously working with David Bisbal, Thalía, and Ricky Martin.
 It was mixed by American engineer Jaycen Joshua at Larrabee Sound Studios in North Hollywood, Los Angeles.
+Mixing engineer Jaycen Joshua has cited Chris Brown's influence on the record, recalling that the Colombian producers studied his recordings and sought to emulate their low-end sound for the track.

-Luis Fonsi does not consider it a reggaeton song, but feels, "it does have a reggaeton energy and an subtle urban beat".
+Luis Fonsi says that he does not consider it a reggaeton song, but that "it does have a reggaeton energy and an subtle urban beat".
 Ender stated that the track "went through several arrangements" until Fonsi got "exactly the arrangement he wanted".
 Fonsi described "Despacito" as a very melodic song that can adapt well to many other music genres.
-Due to the sensual nature of the song, they "needed to be responsible with a good lyric" and Ender's approach to writing for Fonsi was "to take care of how to say things with a good taste".
-In April 2017, American singer and songwriter Nicky Jam revealed that the original version of "Despacito" featured him instead of Daddy Yankee, but had to decline due to the song's release interfering with the launch of his album Fénix.
+Due to the sensual nature of the song, they "needed to be responsible with a good lyric" and Ender's approach to writing for Fonsi was "to take care of how to say things with a good taste [sic]".
+American singer and songwriter Nicky Jam has recorded the original version of "Despacito" rather Daddy Yankee, but had to withdraw from the song due to its release conflicting with an album of his own.